apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Bitcoin Halving, Runes Proliferation Results in Historic Fee Increases, Crypto Community Reacts – Bitcoin News**
+**Recently arrested Morgan Wallen says he's "not proud" of behavior**

-You can read more about it [here](https://news.bitcoin.com/bitcoin-halving-runes-proliferation-results-in-historic-fee-increases-crypto-community-reacts/).
+You can read more about it [here](https://apnews.com/article/morgan-wallen-arrest-bar-message-12788b00384ed365ab75e12d5b166dee).

 ## Requirements
 - Python 3.8